ChilliCream/website/website/blog/2019-11-29-schema-design.md

 }
 ```

 This feels awesome.
-The schema builder translates our C# models exactly the way it was meant to be.
+The schema builder translates our C# types exactly the way we meant them.
 We do not have to tell the schema builder any more how to do that it will just work.

 ## Descriptor Attributes

 But what about field middleware and other more complex features like type extensions and so on.

-This was something I contemplated for a long time but we are solving this now with powerful descriptor attributes.
-This basically allows you to create attributes for your schema in which you have access to the descriptors.
+This was something we contemplated for a long time.
+In the end we came up with powerful descriptor attributes.
+This basically allows you to create attributes for your schema in which you have access to the full descriptor API.
 Let me give you an example for this.

-Let's say we want to create a simple middleware that can be put on fields and that applies a `ToUpper` on every resulting `string` in the resolver pipeline.
+Let us say we want to create a simple middleware that can be put on properties and methods and that applies a `ToUpper` on every resulting `string` on the annotated member.

 ```csharp
 public sealed class ToUpperAttribute : ObjectFieldDescriptorAttribute